semccomas/protein_project_for_submission/README.md

 # protein_project_for_submission
 Here is information on each program that I have submitted for ease of nagivation:
-This is written in order of how I proceeded with my predictor It is worth noting that because I was only able to ssh in to my machine and not actually sit at the desk, some programs are written for my own computer and thus the directories are different
+This is written in order of how I proceeded with my predictor.
+It is worth noting that because I was only able to ssh in to my machine and not actually sit at the desk, some programs are written for my own computer and thus the directories are different.

 point1final.py ---> extract features from the database membrane-alpha.3line and append target values based on structure